|

 travelers at the airport, after immigration control has been passed.

-a Diethelm Travel sign with the names of the guests or their group.
+display a Diethelm Travel sign with the names of the guests or their

-Since Cambodian has a hot and humid tropical climate, casual
+has a hot and humid tropical climate, casual and Light-weight clothing

-Clothing made from natural fibers is the best option.
-A jacket
+made from natural fibers is the best option.
+A jacket might be needed

-might be needed on cool winter evenings or in hotels and restaurants
+on cool winter evenings or in hotels and restaurants using excessive

-A hat and high-factor sun block is advisable as protection against
+and high-factor sun block is advisable as protection against the Hot

 Wat, Shorts and T-shirts are acceptable.
 Shoes are generally removed

-visitors are asked to dress more formally.
-Gentlemen are required to
+grounds, visitors are asked to dress more formally.
+Gentlemen are

 should be brought with you.
 Photography and video in airports, railway Stations and

-near any military installations in forbidden and discretion Should be
+near any military installations in forbidden and discretion should

 A and